zhenxuantan/tp/docs/UserGuide.md

 title: User Guide
 ---

-SWEe-book is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+SWEe-book is a **desktop app for CS2103T/CS2101 Computer Science students to manage contacts and tasks pertaining to CS2103T/CS2101 module, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, SWEe-book can get your contact management and task management done faster than traditional GUI apps.
+SWEe-book offers one-stop integration solution to your group work management.

 * Table of Contents
 {:toc}